xytovl/steam-runtime-tools/docs/container-runtime.md

 contents are subject to change depending on testing results and game requirements.

+## <span id="steamrt5">Steam Runtime 5</span>

+[steamrt5]: #steamrt5

+Steam Runtime 5 is a prototype runtime currently based on Debian 13 (which is expected to be released in mid 2023).
+Like [`sniper`][sniper], it is structurally similar to `soldier`, but with a newer base distribution.

+`steamrt5` is not yet available as a compatibility tool, and its contents are subject to change depending on testing results and game requirements.

 ## <span id="why">Why the container runtimes are necessary</span>

 [why]: #why